 This is the twelfth season now.
-It is a crop which requires a sandy soil type which means it’s an ideal crop for some of our land.
+Asparagus requires a sandy soil type which means it’s an ideal crop for some of our land.

 What is the growing season?

 Crowns are planted in a trench at the end of April.
-It is covered with soil and within ten days spears start to come through.
+They are covered with soil and within ten days spears start to come through.
 For the first season these are not harvested so the plant grows into a fern which then dies down in autumn, and the nutrients within the growth absorb into the crown so it has energy to grow vigorously the following year.